mikepb/go-swim/README.md

 ## Design documents

-- [Data Structures][data-structures] describes the responsibilities and rationale for the data structures in `go-swim`.
+- [Architecture][architecture] describes how the data structures in `go-swim` interact to implement the SWIM failure detector.
+- [Simulator][simulator] describes the in-process network simulator and how to run it.

 ## License